-The Co-Executive Director of Admissions reviews every application regardless of the first and second readers’ recommendations.
-If additional consideration is warranted, the Co-Executive Director may call for an interview, a second read, a third read, a supplementary English evaluation, or additional input from Tuck colleagues (such as MBA Program Office or Career Services staff colleagues).
-Otherwise, the Co-Executive Director reviews your application along with all reader and interviewer notes, completes an abbreviated online reader sheet, and makes an admissions decision: admit, waitlist, deny, or discuss in Committee.
+The Director reviews every application regardless of the first and second readers’ recommendations.
+If additional consideration is warranted, the Director may call for an interview, a second read, a third read, a supplementary English evaluation, or additional input from Tuck colleagues (such as MBA Program Office or Career Services staff colleagues).
+Otherwise, the Director reviews your application along with all reader and interviewer notes, completes an abbreviated online reader sheet, and with the Executive Director of Admissions & Financial Aid makes an admissions decision: admit, waitlist, deny, or discuss in Committee.

 Applications designated as admit, waitlist, and deny bypass Committee discussion.
 Applications designated for Committee are those for which an admissions decision is not clear.
 For example, all readers may have recommended discussion by Committee, readers may have recommended varying admissions decisions, or there may be a specific element of the application that warrants group deliberation.
 The number of applications discussed varies by round depending on the quantity and quality of the applicant pool.

 After Committee concludes, we spend several days preparing to release all decisions.
 If you will be admitted, we review your profile to determine if you require additional preparation such as our pre-enrollment program or quantitative classes.
 We identify alumni and students to help welcome you to Tuck.
 The Scholarship Committee convenes to award discretionary scholarships with the purpose of enrolling outstanding students who, absent funding, might not attend Tuck.

 Selective admissions with a fixed class size is necessarily subjective and comparative.
 While every application stands on its own, some discussions do include comparisons among applicants, especially as we near our target class size.
 We monitor our class composition throughout the year, and yet our final class size is our only fixed numerical target.
 The outcome of your application depends on its relative strength in the applicant pool; we do not impose caps on country, industry, employer, demographic, etc. Our class composition changes each year as the quantity and quality of our applicant pool shifts.